mingshanhee/mingshan-hugo-academic/content/authors/Ming-Shan-Hee/_index.md

     url: https://istd.sutd.edu.sg/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie in the interdisciplinary field of Multimodal Learning and Explainable Artificial Intelligence (XAI), focusing specifically on the detection and explainability of online multimodal hate content on Social Networking Services (SNS).
+bio: My research interests lie in the interdisciplinary field of Multimodal Learning and Explainable Artificial Intelligence (XAI).

 # Interests to show in About widget
 interests:
+  - Multimodal Learning
   - Computational Linguistics
-  - Multimodal Learning
   - Explainable Artificial Intelligence (XAI)

 # Education to show in About widget